Data Security in Geriatric Medical Practices

 Best Practices for Data Security

-• Regularly Update Software and Systems: Maintain up-to-date software and systems by implementing patches and updates as they become available.
-This helps mitigate vulnerabilities that could be exploited by cybercriminals who exploit known weaknesses in outdated software.
+• Regularly Update Software and Systems: Keep software and systems current by applying patches and updates promptly.
+This step helps protect against vulnerabilities that cybercriminals could exploit in outdated software.

 Selecting the Right Data Security Vendor